-- ☐ The following media:

-- Novell Small Business Suite Operating System CD

-- Novell Small Business Suite Products CD

-- Novell Small Business Suite License diskette

-- Novell Clients Software CD

-- ☐ The following rights: - Supervisor right to the [Root] of the eDirectory tree - Supervisor right to the container where the Server object resides - Read right to the Security container object for the eDirectory tree

-A subcontainer administrator can install a Novell Small Business Suite 6.5 server into the tree under the following conditions:

-- If the server to be installed will receive a copy of the replica, then the administrator with the Supervisor right to the [Root] of the tree must first install three other new servers into the tree. - If the server to be installed will not receive a copy of the replica, then the administrator with the Supervisor right to the [Root] of the tree must first install one new server into the tree. - The subcontainer administrator must have the Read right to the NDSPKI:Private Key Attribute on the Organizational CA's object.
-The CA's object is located in the Security container. - The subcontainer administrator must have the Supervisor right to the W0 object located inside the KAP object in the Security container.

-These rights are typically granted by placing all administrative users in a Group or Role, and then assigning the above rights to the Group or Role.

-- ☐ CD drivers (required to access the CD) - ☐ Client connection utilities (optional, for upgrading from another server): - Novell ClientTM for DOS and Windows 3.1x (optional, for upgrading from a NetWare server running IPXTM) - IP Server Connection Utility (optional, for installing from a NetWare server running IP only)

-For instructions, see products\serverinst\ipconn.txt on the Novell Clients Software CD.
+Other Requirements Depending on the network configuration, you might need one or all of the following: ☐ The following media: • Novell Small Business Suite 6.6 NetWare 6.5 CD 1 Operating System with SP3 CD Novell Small Business Suite NetWare 6.5 CD 2 Products with SP3 CD ◆ Novell Small Business Suite License diskette Novell Client Software CD ☐ The following rights: Supervisor right to the [Root] of the eDirectory tree Supervisor right to the container where the Server object resides Read right to the Security container object for the eDirectory tree A subcontainer administrator can install a Novell Small Business Suite 6.6 server into the tree under the following conditions: • If the server to be installed will receive a copy of the replica, then the administrate with the Supervisor right to the [Root] of the tree must first install three other new servers into the tree. • If the server to be installed will not receive a copy of the replica, then the administrator with the Supervisor right to the [Root] of the tree must first install on new server into the tree.
+The subcontainer administrator must have the Read right to the NDSPKI:Private Key Attribute on the Organizational CA's object.
+The CA's object is located in the Security container.
+The subcontainer administrator must have the Supervisor right to the W0 object located inside the KAP object in the Security container.
+These rights are typically granted by placing all administrative users in a Group or Role and then assigning the above rights to the Group or Role. ☐ CD drivers (required to access the CD) ☐ Client connection utilities (optional, for upgrading from another server): Novell ClientTM for DOS and Windows 3.1x (optional, for upgrading from a NetWare server running IPXTM) IP Server Connection Utility (optional, for installing from a NetWare server running II only) For instructions, see products\serverinst\ipconn.txt on the Novell Client Software CD.
+I IP addrags and domain names (required for connecting to the Internet):